jennguyen1/nhuyhoa/_posts/2016-01-23-Survival-Analysis.md

 ##    31      1       1    0.000     NaN          NaN          NaN
 {% endhighlight %}

-We can also plot the survival curve.
+Plot the survival curve.
 The marked positions are the censored data.

 {% highlight r %}
 ggsurv(survival)